-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
+Seminars three hours a week.

 Psychology and Criminal Justice

 Theories, research, and practical applications of psychology to the criminal justice system.
 Topics may include eyewitness testimony, prediction of violence, classification and rehabilitation of offenders, victim studies, and judicial decision making.